Sexual Misconduct

 Our attorneys fight criminal charges for sexual misconduct in the courtrooms throughout the greater Tampa Bay area.

-We also represent students at area colleges and universities who are accused of sexual misconduct during a disciplinary hearing.
+We also represent students at area colleges and universities accused of sexual misconduct during a disciplinary hearing.

 Call 813-250-0500.